-Facebook to develop its own cryptocurrency, amid facing law suits over data privacy
+Facebook could develop its own cryptocurrency sources say, amid data privacy legal battle

 Bloomberg sources find Facebook has plans to develop a cryptocurrency to send money through chat application, Whatsapp.